devshark/wallet/README.md

 │   │   ├── migration       --- application logic to migrate database scripts
 │   │   └── repository      --- application logic for all external storage operations
-│   └── rest                --- HTTP handlers to handle and expose RESTful services ├── docker-compose.yaml     --- How to orchestrate the application container with external services ├── migrations              --- all SQL files to migrate ├── postman                 --- all Postman related files
+│   └── rest                --- HTTP handlers to handle and expose RESTful services ├── client                  --- the client SDK for golang clients ├── docker-compose.yaml     --- How to orchestrate the application container with external services ├── migrations              --- all SQL files to migrate ├── postman                 --- all Postman related files